invictus-integration/docs-ifa/framework/components/sequencecontroller.md

 ## Overview

-The Sequence controller wil lbe mainly used to process LogicApp runs in order.
-The Sequence Controller exposes 3 actions
+The Sequence controller will be mainly used to process LogicApp runs in order.
+The Sequence Controller exposes 3 actions:

 - GetSequenceNumber
 - WaitForExecution